Bill Tasillo: Career

 Playing with regional bands such as those led by Mal Hallet, Tasillo was known as a member of Paul Whiteman's Orchestra at one time.
-He mentored many later famous jazz musicians who played in his bands or nightclubs in Hartford, including reed player Robert "Bobby" Davis, saxophonist John “Jack” W. Eby and bandleader and pianist Earle "Nappy" Howard.
+He mentored many later famous jazz musicians who played in his bands or nightclubs in Hartford, including reed player Robert "Bobby" Davis, saxophonist John "Jack" W. Eby and bandleader and pianist Earle "Nappy" Howard.

 In Hartford, Tasillo was first associated with the Foot Guard Hall, an event venue for the Connecticut Governor's Foot Guard.
 Before 1921, he was a member of Satriano & Tasillo's Orchestra, led by Rocco Satriano.
 Tasillo was a member of the Connecticut National Guard and Foot Guard respectively, serving in the 169th Infantry.
 He was the bandmaster of the 169th Infantry Band from 1922 to 1927.
 Tasillo led the regimental band and society bands of the Foot Guard Hall, which were very popular at the time.
 In 1921, one of these bands played the entire summer engagement at Colt Park in Hartford.
 The Foot Guard Band, led by Tasillo, played at the inauguration of Herbert Hoover in 1929.
-He led the Foot Guard Band that same year as a featured ensemble at the 13th Eastern States Exposition in West Springfield, Massachusetts.
+He led the Foot Guard Band that same year as a featured ensemble at the 13th Eastern States Exposition in West Springfield, Massachusetts, returning to the fair in 1930.
 Tasillo's Foot Guard Band was awarded a parade cup by the Springfield office of the NRA for excellence in 1933.
 His dance ensembles also filled in on occasion for Edwin J. McEnelly's Orchestra at the former Crystal Ballroom of Riverside Park in Agawam, Massachusetts.